 There are special challenges in diagnosing HIV in infants and youth.

-Because the HIV antibody from HIV-infected mothers passes to their infants, finding the HIV antibody in an infant does not indicate that the infant has become HIV-infected.
-Maternal HIV antibody in an uninfected infant can persist as long as 12 to 18 months before it disappears.
-Therefore, an HIV antibody test cannot be used to diagnose HIV infection in infants younger than age 18 months.
+Because HIV antibodies pass from mothers with HIV to their infants, finding HIV antibodies in an infant does not indicate that the infant has HIV.
+Maternal HIV antibody in an HIV-negative infant can persist as long as 12 to 18 months before it disappears.
+Therefore, an HIV antibody test cannot be used to diagnose HIV in infants younger than age 18 months.

-Scientists have developed highly accurate blood tests for diagnosing HIV infection in infants.
-One laboratory test, called polymerase chain reaction, can detect extremely small quantities of HIV's genetic material in an infant's blood and allow a diagnosis to be made in the first few months of life.1
+Scientists have developed highly accurate blood tests for diagnosing HIV in infants.
+One laboratory test, called polymerase chain reaction, can detect extremely small quantities of HIV's genetic material in an infant's blood and allow a diagnosis to be made in the first few months of life.

 The challenge in youth is different: Many young people think they're not at risk for HIV.
 This makes them less likely to seek testing.
-As a result, the Centers for Disease Control and Prevention recommends routine HIV screening in health care settings starting at age 13.
-The U.S. Preventive Services Task Force recommends routine screening for HIV infection beginning at age 15 years or earlier for adolescents at increased risk.
+As a result, CDC recommends routine HIV screening in healthcare settings starting at age 13 years.
+The U.S. Preventive Services Task Force recommends routine screening for HIV beginning at age 15 years or earlier for adolescents at increased risk.